MalakiaDaley/Blog-Site/README.md

 <h1>What Do I Gain From This?</h1>

 Gain from this, I will learn more about subjects of web development I did not know before, better styling techniques, using SQL in JavaScript I hope to learn an astonishing amount of new things while building this project about networking, cybersecurity and DNS.
 And it gives me fun challenge to make and display to my College and get feedback on backend correlated things and styling techniques.
 This will also educate me on how sizing for different monitors work as that's crucial skill I have been trying to work on for a long period of time.

+<h1>Getting SSL</h1>

+Trying to get an SSL is learning experience as I have never tapped into CSR code and other information correlated so I had to learn information on how to set one up make a public key and other correlated things to getting an SSL.

+<h1>Web Domain</h1>

+someblogagain.co.uk